History of Tom Hanks in Timeline

 Tom Hanks

-Tom Hanks is a highly celebrated American actor and filmmaker, recognized globally for his versatility in both comedic and dramatic roles, cementing his status as an American cultural icon.
-He is among the highest-grossing American film actors, boasting a collection of prestigious accolades, including two Academy Awards, multiple Emmy and Golden Globe Awards, and nominations for BAFTA and Tony Awards.
-Hanks' contributions to the film industry have been further honored with the AFI Life Achievement Award, the Kennedy Center Honor, the Presidential Medal of Freedom, and the Cecil B. DeMille Award.
+Tom Hanks is a highly acclaimed and popular American actor and filmmaker, recognized globally as an American cultural icon.
+He is one of the highest-grossing American film actors, boasting numerous awards including two Academy Awards, seven Emmy Awards, and four Golden Globe Awards.
+He has also received the AFI Life Achievement Award, the Kennedy Center Honor, the Presidential Medal of Freedom, and the Golden Globe Cecil B. DeMille Award, solidifying his significant contributions to the film industry.

-In 1940, Ernst Lubitsch's "The Shop Around the Corner" was released, later remade into "You've Got Mail" starring Tom Hanks.
+In 1940, the movie 'The Shop Around the Corner' was released.
+It was later remade in 1998 as 'You've Got Mail', starring Tom Hanks.

 1978: Marriage to Samantha Lewes